seemoo-lab/ubicomp19_zero_interaction_security/Postprocessing/README.md

 # Postprocessing scripts

-This folder contains scripts to generate intermediate results such as machine learning datasets.
+This folder contains scripts to generate intermediate results such as machine learning (ML) datasets.

 ## Getting Started

 The folder contains the following files:

-* generate_datasets.py
+* generate_datasets.py - a script to generate ML datasets for the schemes by Truong et al. (PerCom'14) and Shrestha et al. (FC'14).

 ### Prerequisites